learn-co-curriculum/react-hooks-redux-data-flow/README.md

 An important thing to note about reducers is that they are pure functions.
 Let's remember the characteristics of pure functions:

-1. The return value of pure functions are only determined by their input values.
+1. The return value of a pure function is determined solely by its input values.

 2. Pure functions have no side effects.
-By this we mean pure functions do not have any effect outside of the function.
+By this we mean pure functions do not have any effect outside of the function itself.
 They only return a value.

 > Note: The reason we like pure functions so much is because if a function has
-> no effect outside of the object, and if the function always returns the same
+> no side effects and always returns the same value given the same input, it
-> value given a specific input, this means that our functions become really
-> predictable.
-In addition, the lack of side effects means that the functions are
+> becomes really predictable.
+In addition, the lack of side effects means that
-> also contained, and can be used safely without affecting the rest of your
+> the functions are also contained, and can be used safely without affecting the
-> application.
+> rest of your application.

 Let's take these two characteristics of pure functions in turn, and ensure that we are adhering to them here.

-Ok, so the first characteristic of pure functions means that given the same input of the function, I will always receive the same output from that function.
+Ok, so the first characteristic of pure functions means that given the same input to the function, I will always receive the same output from that function.
-That seems to hold, given a specific state object like `{count: 2}` and an action object like `{type: 'counter/decrement'}` will I always get back the same value?
+That seems to hold; given a specific state object like `{count: 2}` and an action object like `{type: 'counter/decrement'}`, will I always get back the same value?
 Yes.
-Given those two arguments, the output will always be `{count: 1}`.
+Given those two arguments, the output will always be `{count:
+1}`.

 As for the 'no side effects' characteristic, there's something pretty subtle going on in our reducer.
 The object returned is not the same object that is passed as an argument to the function, but rather a new object that is constructed each time our reducer is called.
 Do you see why?
 Take a close look at the line that says `return {count: state.count + 1}`.
-This line is constructing a new JavaScript object and setting its count attribute to equal the previous state's count plus one.
+This line is constructing a new JavaScript object and setting its count attribute equal to the previous state's count plus one.
 So we adhere to the constraints of a pure function by not changing any value that is defined outside of the function.

-## Summary
+## Conclusion

-1. We hold our application's state in one plain old JavaScript object, and we update that state by passing both an action and the old state to our reducer.
-   Our reducer returns to us our new state.
-2. So to change our state we (1) create an action (an **action** is just a plain object with a type key); and (2) and pass the action as an argument when we call the **reducer** (which is just a function with a switch/case statement).
-This produces a new state.
+In this lesson, we learned more about how updates to state are handled in Redux.
+Specifically, we learned that state is updated by a special type of function known as a reducer, which contains a switch/case statement.
+The reducer takes as arguments the current state and an **action**, which is a simple JavaScript object that contains a `type` attribute.
+Then, based on the action `type`, the reducer executes the matching `case` of the `switch` statement to update state.

-3. Our reducer is a pure function which means that given the same arguments of state and action, it will always produce the same new state.
-Also it means that our reducer never updates the previous state, but rather creates a new state object.
+In Redux, reducers are pure functions, which means that given the same arguments of state and action, they will always produce the same new state.
+It also means that our reducer never updates the previous state object, but rather creates a new udpated object.